cerndb/elastalert/docs/source/ruletypes.rst

 ``short_description``: The ServiceNow password to access the api.

+Optional:

+``servicenow_proxy``: By default ElastAlert will not use a network proxy to send notifications to ServiceNow.
+Set this option using ``hostname:port`` if you need to use a proxy.

+``Service Element (u_business_service)``: This is the 32-character long ID of the Service Element that will take care of theincident.

+``Functional Element (u_functional_element)``: The 32-character long ID of the FE that will take care of the incident.

 ``comments``: Comments to be attached to the incident, this is the equivilant of work notes.

 ``assignment_group``: The group to assign the incident to.